Geotab/sdk/src/myadmin-sdk/guides/concepts.md

 Version 3 of the API, e.g., `/v3/MyAdminApi.ashx`, introduces Pagination.
 Any method returning an array will be paginated, i.e., a limited number of results will be returned, along with other pagination information.

 v3 versions of endpoints/methods that do not yet support pagination **will return an error when called**.
+Pagination support will be indicated in the method's docs, for those methods that support it.
 Please use the v1 version of those endpoints until they can be updated to support pagination.
 Please contact your account manager to indicate the endpoint for which you would like pagination supported, and they will queue the work with our development team.

 Two kinds of pagination are supported: